microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/sdk-installation.md

 # Install a Microsoft Graph SDK

-Microsoft Graph SDKs are available for a number of languages to be included in your projects via GitHub and popular platform package managers.
+Microsoft Graph SDKs are available to be included in your projects via GitHub and popular platform package managers.
 This article describes how you can install a Microsoft Graph SDK into your project.

 SDKs are available in the following languages: